Clash of Artists

 3D Artists

-Now that you are more familiar with the process, I hope you can appreciate each artist for what they bring to the table.
-There will always be a place for traditional art, and there will always be a place for digital art.
+So, now that you are more familiar with the process, I hope you can appreciate each artist for what they bring to the table.
+There will always be a place for traditional art as long as anyone is willing to pick up a pencil or a paintbrush, and there will always be digital art as long as someone has access to the programs.
 Both are unique in their own right.
-So go forth, True Believers, and enjoy your comic book art, but know the difference between each style to avoid being fooled into appreciating something for what it’s not.
+So go forth, True Believers, and enjoy your comic book art, but know the difference between each style so that you are not fooled into appreciating something for what it’s not.

 —Mindy Wheeler, Art Director, Comics Illustrated